Sunday, May 5, 2024

 FINAL THOUGHTS

-Podcast: The Fault in Our Stars – Extra Film
+Podcast: The Rover, The Immigrant – Extra Film

 Anyway, we hope you have fun listening to this week’s Extra Film segment.
 Check out the show and let us know what you think in the comment section below.
 Hope you enjoy and thanks for listening!